Common Types of Co-Occurring Disorders

 - Personality disorders

-The mental illnesses above are most commonly associated with addiction.
+The mental illnesses listed previously are most commonly associated with addiction.
 They regularly overlap with drug or alcohol addiction without ever being seen.
 As a result, many people won’t seek addiction therapy services because they believe they can recover on their own.
 However, they don’t know that they’re also facing a mental illness at the same time.

 When you enter substance abuse treatment, the specialists will take an original assessment to learn more about your history of substance abuse, personal life, and professional life.
 They will also ask you questions about your emotions, behaviors, decision making, and more.
 Therefore, they can quickly identify common types of co-occurring disorders that you may be struggling with.